 This oil is thought to be a cellular rejuvenator.
 It is cooling on the skin.
 It is said to heal and close wounds.
 It has traditionally been used for aged skin, inflammation, and wrinkles.
 Use for respiratory issues, such as an unproductive cough.
 Grounding mentally and encourages stillness.
 Used by ancient Egyptians for embalming.
 Avoid with babies, children, and pregnant women.
 There may be some skin sensitivity toward this oil.

 EUCALYPTUS- ALL OF THE EUCALYPTUS’ CAN BE FATAL IF SWALLOWED, EVEN IN SMALL AMOUNTS.
 DO NOT TAKE INTERNALLY.
 KEEP SAFELY AWAY FROM BABIES, CHILDREN AND PETS.
 THEY MAY ALSO BE HAZARDOUS IF ABSORBED, SO DO NOT USE MORE THAN A FEW DROPS IN BATH WATER.

 Eucalyptus globulus –

-This is the most common and well loved eucalyptus.
+This is the most common and well-loved eucalyptus.
 It is used for respiratory conditions including, sinusitis, bronchitis and lung infections.
 Use a little, diluted on the skin to relieve muscle aches and pains.
 Reduces bacteria up to 80% by spraying in the air.
 Fabulous for cleaning and disinfecting.
 Try a few drops in your laundry to disinfect.
 Do not apply near children’s nostrils.

-Can be hazardous if taken internally or absorbed through skin.
+Can be hazardous if taken internally or absorbed through the skin.
 Do not use with children, or during pregnancy.
 Avoid with high blood pressure and epilepsy.